exein-io/pulsar/crates/bpf-common/ProbeTutorial.md

 The most important dependency is `bpf-common`, which re-exports [aya](https://github.com/aya-rs/aya) and contains some useful utilities for running, building and testing probes.

-Next we create write a simple eBPF program, we'll name it `probe.bpf.c`.
+Next we create write a simple eBPF program, we'll name it `probes.bpf.c`.

 ```c
 #include "common.bpf.h"